-The State of Hawaii Department of Labor and Industrial Relations (DLIR) is working on a project currently titled the Hawaii Career Acceleration Navigator or HICAN.
-This entirely online/digital service is expected to launch in April 2022 and help the department provide greater and more robust services to our more difficult to reach communities and populations with barriers to employment.
-HICAN will serve as a digital One-Stop for DLIR services to all Hawaii residents providing coordinated resources through the DLIR including career exploration and allow users to fulfil unemployment insurance requirements.
-Additionally, HICAN will also refer users to relevant State-provided social services such as food, medical, and cash assistance to support the job-seekers transition into livable wage careers.
+The State of Hawaii Department of Labor and Industrial Relations (DLIR) Jaunched the project Hawaii Career Acceleration Navigator or HI\CAN, Machine Learning (ML).
+Artificial Intelligence [AI], state administrative data, and cloud computing to provide job matches and recommendations to users.
+This entirely online/digital service Jaunched in April 2022 and helps the department provide greater and more robust services to our more difficult to reach communities and populations with barriers to employment.
+It is embedded into HireNet Hawai'i (www.hirenetHawai'i.com), the state's electronic job board and management information system for case management connecting employers and jobseekers at all AJCs statewide at no cost to the public.
+HI\CAN serves as a digital One-Stop for DLIR services to all Hawaii residents providing coordinated resources through the DLIR including career exploration and allow users to fulfil unemployment insurance requirements.
+Additionally, HI\ CAN also refers users to relevant State-provided social services such as food, medical, and cash assistance to support the job-seekers transition into livable wage careers.